Electric car use by country: Uruguay

 Alongside the increasing sales there has been a strong expansion of the charging network: there were 150 charging stations at the end of 2022 (most of them slow charging), with a target of 300 public charging stations, or one every 50 km, by the end of 2023.
 Finally, on 19 March 2024 the 300th charger was turned on in the city of Trinidad, Flores Department, by the President of the Republic, Luis Lacalle Pou.
 On 15 May 2024 Silvia Emaldi, the president of the national electric company (UTE), indicated that the country had decided to implement the European standard for the chargers, basically Type 2 and CCS2, but will maintain the ones already installed that had the Chinese standard so that older vehicles could use the network.
-The government is also creating incentives so private companies can install charging stations throughout the country, and the national electric company (UTE) announced that from 15 November 2023 to end of June 2024 there will be a rebate of 4,048UYU (about US$100) for domestic consumers that install a car charger at their homes.
-On 15 March 2024 the company Evergo, working with local renewable energy company Ventus, announced plans for a private network of electric chargers, investing u$s 5M to achieve the installation of 240 chargers throughout the country in three years (around 80 per year), of which 40% will have 50 kW of power, while the 60% remaining will have 20 kW.
+On 15 March 2024 the company Evergo, working with local renewable energy company Ventus, announced plans for a private network of electric chargers, investing u$s 5M to achieve the installation of 240 chargers throughout the country in three years (around 80 per year), of which 40% will have 50kW of power, while the 60% remaining will have 20kW.
 On 13 September 2024 another company, eOne, announced a plan for the installation of 100 DC fast chargers in the following 12 months, starting with a 5-charger station and following up with 18 additional chargers in 2024.
 On 21 November 2024 UTE opened the first ultra-fast DC charging station in Montevideo (up to 480kW) donated by Huawei; initially with two charging ports, the station (powered at 600kW but upgradeable to 720kW) is expected to increase its size to 12 charging ports in the near term.
-On 27 July 2025 it was reported that at the moment there are 460 charging points in the country, with 363 being managed by UTE and the remaining by private companies; additionally, UTE plans to install 70 new fast chargers during the rest of the year, focusing on densification of the network in an attempt to reduce the network constrains.
+On 27 July 2025 it was reported that at the moment there are 460 charging points in the country, with 363 being managed by UTE and the remaining by private companies; additionally, UTE plans to install 70 new fast chargers during the rest of the year, focusing on densification of the network in an attempt to reduce its constrains.
 On 15 August 2025 the national oil company (ANCAP) opened a specially designed area on its service station next to the airport of Montevideo (Carrasco - MVD) with 6 new fast chargers, as a concept to be expanded to other service stations around the country.
+On 18 January 2026 UTE informed a total of 437 chargers managed by the national company and 150 additional chargers handled by private operators, while also announcing the installation of an additional 300 chargers during 2026.
+On June 2026 UTE also launched a plan to incentivize the installation of public electric chargers on private grounds to multiply the coverage, while also announcing that the company will gradually remove the price discounts on their chargers, aiming to align their prices to the private charging networks by the end of 2026.
+Furthermore, during the opening ceremonies of the 12th Latinamerican Congress of Renewables in Montevideo on 28 July 2026, the National Minister of Industry, Energy and Mining, Fernanda Cardona, presented a plan to reach 600 public-operated chargers by the end of 2026 and 1,000 by the end of 2027.